 Using Wiz Code in combination with one of Wiz's SAST integration partners, such as Checkmarx, Cycode, or Jit, gives security teams complete visibility and control over their application security posture from build time to runtime—with no siloed tooling or gaps in coverage.

 Want to see for yourself how Wiz Code can protect everything you build and run from code to the cloud?
-Schedule a demo today
+Request a demo to explore how Wiz can secure your cloud environment.

 Secure your cloud from code to production